 Ingredient Notes and Substitutions

-- Wonton wrappers – You can find wonton wrappers in the grocery store produce section.
-Or, make things easy and order them from Walmart’s online grocery pickup as I do!
+- Wonton wrappers: You can find wonton wrappers in the grocery store produce section.
+They usually come in a package of about 50 wrappers.
+Or, make things easy and order them from an online grocery pickup!

 You can then store them in an air-tight container at room temperature for 1-2 days.